A Unified and Fast-Sampling Diffusion Bridge Framework via Stochastic Optimal Control: Experiments

-In this section, we demonstrate UniDB++ outperforms the original sampling method of UniDB \cite{UniDB} in different image restoration tasks, achieving superior results in both output quality and computational efficiency.
-As for UniDB \cite{UniDB}, we just follow their applied Euler sampling method.

-In all experiments, we take four image evaluation metrics: Peak Signal-to-Noise Ratio (PSNR, higher is better) \cite{PSNR}, Structural Similarity Index (SSIM, higher is better) \cite{SSIM}, Learned Perceptual Image Patch Similarity (LPIPS, lower is better) \cite{LPIPS}, and Fréchet Inception Distance (FID, lower is better) \cite{FID}.
-Also, we report the Number of Function Evaluations (NFE, lower is better) as a computational efficiency metric \cite{DDRM} as the speedup for the NFE is approximately the actual speedup of the inference time \cite{DBIM}.
-Related implementation details, additional experimental results, and additional visual results are provided in Appendix \ref{append_experiment_details}, \ref{append_additional_experimental_results}, and \ref{append_additional_visual_results}, respectively.
+In this section, we evaluate our models in image restoration tasks including Image 4$\times$Super-resolution (DIV2K dataset \cite{DIV2K}), Image Deraining (Rain100H dataset \cite{Rain100H}), Image Inpainting (CelebA-HQ 256$\times$256 dataset \cite{CelebAHQ}), and Raindrop Image Restoration (Raindrop dataset \cite{Raindrop}).
+We take four evaluation metrics: Peak Signal-to-Noise Ratio (PSNR, higher is better) \cite{PSNR}, Structural Similarity Index (SSIM, higher is better) \cite{SSIM}, Learned Perceptual Image Patch Similarity (LPIPS, lower is better) \cite{LPIPS}, and Fréchet Inception Distance (FID, lower is better) \cite{FID}.
+Also, we report the Number of Function Evaluations (NFE, lower is better) as a computational efficiency metric as the speedup for the NFE is approximately the actual speedup of the inference time \cite{DBIM}.
+Particularly in Image Deraining task, we report PSNR and SSIM scores on the Y channel (YCbCr space) to be aligned with the baselines.
+As for the mask type in Inpainting task, we take 100 thin masks from \cite{Repaint} consistent with the baselines.
+Unless explicitly mentioned, all experiments in this section employ the UniDB-GOU with Euler sampling (simply denoted UniDB in the following sections) and the first-order UniDB++ without the SDE-Corrector mechanism.

-\subsection{Main results}
+\subsection{Main Results}

-We conduct experiments including: 1) Image 4$\times$Super-Resolution task on DIV2K dataset \cite{DIV2K}; 2) Image Deraining task on Rain100H dataset \cite{Rain100H}, where we particularly report PSNR and SSIM scores on the Y channel (YCbCr space) to be aligned with the baselines; 3) Raindrop Image Restoration task on Raindrop dataset \cite{Raindrop}; 4) Image Inpainting task on CelebA-HQ 256$\times$256 dataset \cite{inpainting, CelebAHQ} and as for mask type, we take 100 thin masks consistent with the baselines.
-Unless explicitly mentioned, all experiments in this section employ the first-order UniDB++ without the SDE-Corrector mechanism.
-For detailed experimental results on the Image Inpainting task, please refer to the Appendix \ref{append_additional_experimental_results_inpainting}.